-Sweet strips of plantains are layered with savory picadillo and cheese.
-It's that sweet salty thing that makes this taste SOOOO good!
+Turkey Pastelón is a latin lasagna made of strips of sweet plantain layered with savory picadillo and cheese.
+It’s that sweet salty thing that makes it taste SO good!

 It’s Hispanic heritage month and in it’s honor I thought this delicious Puerto Rican comfort dish (made light of course) would be an excellent recipe to honor it.
 My Mom is from Colombia, so we grew up eating plantains a lot in my home.

 Plantains are like a cousin to the banana, and depending on the ripeness you’ll cook them in different ways.
 For this recipe, you’ll want them pretty ripe (they should be browned and soft).
 My plantains could have used a few more days to ripen, but I couldn’t wait, I needed to make this.

 I spent many summers as a kid with Aunt and cousin who moved to paradise (Puerto Rico).
 Those were some of my best childhood memories and the food I ate their were some of my favorite meals.
 Pasteles, empanadillas, pernil – their food is like no other, and they cook with so much flavor, only sometimes they tend to be a little on the not-so-light side.
 But with a few tweaks I was able to make this dish lighter, I just used a little less oil to cook the plantain, and to further lighten it, I made the picadillo with turkey instead of beef, and part skim cheese and I think it’s just as good as the real deal – without the extra fat.
 To serve this, I sliced it into 9 slices and served it with a big salad on the side and my husband and I felt totally satisfied.

 This is delicious (and gluten-free!), and now that it’s gone, I’m craving some more!
 I just bought more plantains and this time I’m letting them get really ripe.
 Enjoy!